gvwilson/sensibleadventures/nardica/nardica.md

 Her companion snorted.
 "Bad case o' someone din't pay off the blues is more likely."
 His companion shushed him.

 Even as she did so, the drones above boomed, "Citizens!
-We have identified our quarry!
-Your assistance is required!"
+We require your assistance!
+Please remain calm, and remember, Volkov's makes it vetter!"

 "Guess they got their warrant," the man in front of Iffy muttered.

 Every screen in the Dance Hall blanked for an instant.
-When they came back to life, every one showed a younger version of the salesman.
-Instead of a suit, he was wearing the green and gold uniform of the Brazilian Ecological Defense Co-operative.
+When they came back to life, every one showed a younger version of the ecologist.
+Instead of a suit, he was wearing the green and gold uniform of the Brazilian Defense Co-operative.

 "You're a Zillion?"
 Iffy gasped.

-The salesman pulled his arm out of Aunt Naggie's.
-"Keep walking," he ordered.
+The ecologist pulled his arm out of Aunt Naggie's.
+"Keep walking," he ordered, yanking the orange knit cap off his head.
 Without waiting for a reply he turned right toward a stall selling animated toys and compact ship-board cooking equipment.

 A pair of Marines stepped out from behind it.
 One raised a shock stick as the other levelled a tangle gun.
 "Citizen!
 Halt!" they said in unison.

-The salesman threw himself to the side.
-Whatever had thrown sparkled in the air before blossoming into a galaxy of green-blue stars.
-The Marine's tangle gun burped a web of sticky plastic microfibers.
-Iffy shrieked.
-The shot went wide, the gun's auto-sight dazzled by the salesman's counter-measures.
+The ecologist threw himself to the side, tossing his cap into the air.
+It exploded in a dazzling cloud of orange stars just as the Marine's tangle gun burped a web of sticky plastic microfibers.
+People shrieked.
+The shot went wide, the gun's auto-sight dazzled by the ecologist's counter-measures.

 The couple in front of Iffy and Aunt Naggie fell heavily to the ground, shouting and struggling as the tangle net tightened around them.

-The salesman vaulted over a counter-top, knocked a wok full of steaming noodles aside, and pulled up short as another pair of Marines clanked around the corner to block his way.
+The ecologist vaulted over a counter-top, knocked a wok full of steaming noodles aside, and pulled up short as another pair of Marines clanked around the corner to block his way.

 "Iffy, c'mon, we gotta go!"
 Aunt Naggie tugged her arm.

-Iffy shook her off.
+Iffy shook her off, tapping frantically at her keypad.
 There!
-Her three drones zipped through the air straight for the Marines.
-They spun around, their inducted reflexes pulling their weapons up in the face of an unknown new threat just long enough for the salesman to look wildly around for another way out.
+Her three dronelets zipped through the air straight for the Marines.
+They spun around, their inducted reflexes pulling their weapons up in the face of an unknown new threat just long enough for the ecologist to look wildly around for another way out.

 But there wasn't one.
-Three---no, four---drones were now circling overhead.
-The first Marine had reloaded his tangle gun and was lining up for a shot.
+Two---no, three---of the Marines' drones were buzzing overhead.
+The first Marine chambered another stubby round in his tangle gun and raised it.

-The salesman turned to face Aunt Naggie.
+The ecologist turned to face Aunt Naggie.
 "Start where you are," he said.
 "Use what you have, help who you can."
-He raised a hand into the air, clenched it to make a fist, and pressed it against his temple.
-As Aunt Naggie shrieked "no!" his head snapped back and he slumped to the ground.
+He clenched his hand to make a fist and pressed it against his temple.
+As Aunt Naggie shrieked "no!" the lights around them flickered.
+The ecologist's head snapped back and he collapsed like a puppet whose strings had been cut.

 Iffy gaped in disbelief.
 He had brainwiped himself!
 Spies and disappointed lovers did it in sims, but---but this was real life!
 People didn't scramble